Windz-GameDev/CIS6913-Research-Methods-Project/README.md

 python run_analysis.py --include_generated True
 ```

 By default, generated data like performance and innovation scores are excluded.
+The script will produce results based on the data provided in `game_data.csv`, which will be stored in the `results/` directory.

 Refer to the `Utilizing_Artificial_Intelligence_in_Game_Development__A_Strategy_for_Cost_and_Time_Efficiency___Finished_Paper-1` for a comprehensive understanding of the research and findings.